Top 14 Data Security Best Practices

 FTP servers

-11. Apply a proper patch management strategy.
+11. Implement a proper patch management strategy

 Operating system patch management

-There are three types of operating system patches, each with a different level of urgency.
+There are three types of operating system patches, each with a different level of urgency:

 • Patch — A patch provides some additional functionality or a non-urgent fix.
 These are sometimes optional.